Shelved

 Shelved is a Canadian television sitcom that premiered on March 6, 2023 on CTV.
-It was cancelled after one season.
+It was shelved after one season.

 Premise

 Shelved is a workplace comedy that follows the employees and patrons of the fictional Metropolitan Public Library's Jameson Branch, in the working-class neighbourhood Parkdale, Toronto, Ontario.
 The show has been likened to a number of popular series, like Parks and Recreation, Superstore, and The Office.